telerik/winforms-docs/tools/visual-style-builder/control-specific-theme-tutorials/styling-radribbonbar.md

 # Styling RadRibbonBar

-## Creating a custom Theme for the RadRibbonBar starting from an existing one
+## Creating a custom theme for the RadRibbonBar starting from an existing one

 After introducing the new Visual Style Builder a lot of our customers asked how to open an existing theme so that it can be modified achieving a new visual style.
 Indeed, this is the preferred way to create a new theme if you do not want to begin from scratch by creating an entirely new repository and applying the items throughout the controls set.